John Brown (abolitionist): Brown's forces

+They were at Kennedy Farmhouse, four to five miles away from Harpers Ferry.
+Brown's daughter Annie Brown or Anne in some writings, and daughter-in-law Martha, Oliver's wife.
+The two prepared food and kept the house for the men from August and throughout the month of September.
+Annie also acted as a lookout for her father and sometimes intercepted curious neighbors.

+Raid

+Brown led his forces for Harper Ferry on the night of October 16, 1859.
+The objective was to take the armory, the arsenal, the town, and then the rifle factory.
+Then, they wanted to free all the slaves in Harpers Ferry.
+After that, they would move south with those newly freed people who wanted to join the fight to free other enslaved people.
+Brown told his men to take prisoners who disobeyed them and to fight only in self-defense.

-Initially, the raid went well, and they met no resistance entering the town.
+Initially, they met no resistance entering the town.
 John Brown's raiders cut the telegraph wires and easily captured the armory, which was being defended by a single watchman.
 They next rounded up hostages from nearby farms, including Colonel Lewis Washington, great-grandnephew of George Washington.
 They also spread the news to the local slaves that their liberation was at hand.
-Two of the hostages' slaves also died in the raid.

-Things started to go wrong when an eastbound Baltimore & Ohio train approached the town.
-After holding the train, Brown inexplicably allowed it to continue on its way.
+When an eastbound Baltimore and Ohio Railroad train approached the town, Brown held it and then inexplicably allowed it to continue on its way.
 At the next station where the telegraph still worked, the conductor sent a telegram to B&O headquarters in Baltimore.
 The railroad sent telegrams to President Buchanan and Virginia Governor Henry A. Wise.

-News of the raid reached Baltimore early that morning and Washington by late morning.
-In the meantime, local farmers, shopkeepers, and militia pinned down the raiders in the armory by firing from the heights behind the town.
-Some of the local men were shot by Brown's men.
-At noon, a company of militia seized the bridge, blocking the only escape route.
-Brown then moved his prisoners and remaining raiders into the fire engine house, a small brick building at the armory's entrance.
-He had the doors and windows barred and loopholes cut through the brick walls.
-The surrounding forces barraged the engine house, and the men inside fired back with occasional fury.
-Brown sent his son Watson and another supporter out under a white flag, but the angry crowd shot them.
-Intermittent shooting then broke out, and Brown's son Oliver was wounded.
-His son begged his father to kill him and end his suffering, but Brown said "If you must die, die like a man."
-A few minutes later, Oliver was dead.
-The exchanges lasted throughout the day.

 By the morning of October 18 the engine house, later known as John Brown's Fort, was surrounded by a company of U.S. Marines under the command of First Lieutenant Israel Greene, USMC, with Colonel Robert E. Lee of the United States Army in overall command.

-Army First Lieutenant J. E. B. Stuart approached under a white flag and told the raiders their lives would be spared if they surrendered.
+Army First Lieutenant J. E. B. Stuart approached the engine-house to apprehend Brown and told the raiders their lives would be spared if they surrendered.
 Brown refused, saying, "No, I prefer to die here."
-Stuart then gave a signal.
-The Marines used sledgehammers and a makeshift battering ram to break down the engine room door.
+Stuart then gave a signal and the Marines used sledgehammers and a makeshift battering ram to break down the engine room door.
 Lieutenant Israel Greene cornered Brown and struck him several times, wounding his head.
-In three minutes Brown and the survivors were captives.
+In three minutes, Brown and the survivors were captives.